 If surgery is necessary, it will be done arthroscopically, which means there will be a few small incisions made and it will minimize your hospital visit and recovery time.

-How long does it take to recover from a knee sprain?
+How long does a knee sprain take to heal?

-Rehabilitation varies based on the injured ligament and how it is treated.
+Knee sprain recovery time varies based on the sprained knee ligament and how it is treated.
 The most important part of the healing process is getting you back to normal before resuming activities.

 Rehabilitation will include a light to moderate physical therapy program, depending on your level of pain.
 This is necessary to improve joint stability, full range of motion and your knee strength.
 Recovery time is dependent on the ligament injured and the severity of the injury.